VIP-Lab-NEU/SwinCPD/README.md

 ---

+## Update: A Specialized Denoising Tool for Computational Noise in AoLP Images

+We have developed a post-processing algorithm specifically designed to mitigate the severe computational noise often observed in Angle of Linear Polarization (AoLP) images.
+Unlike standard sensor noise, this artifact is a byproduct of the mathematical instability inherent in polarization calculations, particularly in regions with a low Degree of Linear Polarization (DoLP).

+**The Challenge: Instability in Low-DoLP Regions**

+The AoLP is derived using the formula 0.5*arctan(S2/S1).
+In unpolarized or weakly polarized regions (low DoLP), the values of the Stokes parameters S1 and S2 are both close to zero.
+Consequently, the ratio S2/S1 becomes mathematically unstable, fluctuating wildly between extremely large positive and negative values.
+This instability manifests visually as chaotic white and black dots that significantly degrades image interpretability, even if the original sensor noise was minimal.

+**Our Solution: Denoising Normalized Stokes Precursors**

+Attempting to denoise the AoLP image directly is ineffective due to the phase wrapping property of angles (where -π/2 and π/2 represent the same physical orientation but opposite pixel values).
+Standard denoisers often blur it, creating artifacts.
+Instead, our approach targets the **Normalized Stokes Parameters**.
+The process is as follows:

+1.  **Normalization:** We first calculate the normalized parameters P1 = S1/S0 and P2 = S2/S0.
+2.  **Denoising:** We apply the **BM3D** (Block-Matching and 3D Filtering) algorithm separately to P1 and P2.
+3.  **Reconstruction:** The final clean AoLP image is recalculated using the denoised P1 and P2 components.

+**Usage Instructions:**
+The source code is in the `AoLP Denoising` folder.
+First, select the script corresponding to your dataset's bit depth (**8-bit** or **16-bit**).

+For 8-bit datasets, run `Calculate_Stokes_8bit` to generate the S0 S1 S2 P1 P2 images required for the denoising process, then run `Denoise_8bit` to generate the denoised AoLP image.

+For 16-bit datasets, run `Calculate_Stokes_16bit` to generate the S0 S1 S2 P1 P2 images required for the denoising process, then run `Denoise_16bit` to generate the denoised AoLP image.

+---

 ## Acknowledgements

 We sincerely thank the authors of the works mentioned above for providing high-quality color-polarization datasets that enabled research in this field.